Fundament-Software/scopes/doc/cpp_users.rst

 -------------------------

 C/C++ do not offer a native way to compile functions to shader code.
-However, various third party solutions exist to provide equivalent features.
-The GLSL (GL shader language) offers a C-like domain-specific language to write shaders that has enough overlap with C/C++ in order to allow users to share definitions.
+However, there exist various third party solutions to provide equivalent features.
+The GLSL (GL shader language) offers a C-like domain specific language to write shaders that has enough overlap with C/C++ in order to allow users to share definitions.

 Scopes is able to natively compile functions to SPIR-V as well as GLSL at